dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/setup-params.rst

 The `setup.params` recipe
 =========================

-All material folders can contain a `params.json`-file.
-This file specifies new defaults and take precedence over the standard defaults that are specified in the actual recipes.
+All folders can contain a `params.json`-file.
+This file specifies new defaults and take precedence over the standard defaults that are specified in the actual instructions.

-This file can be edited manually or the `setup.params` recipe can be used to generate and manipulate it.
-The general syntax when using the `setup.params` recipe is given from the help
+This file can be edited manually or the `asr params` tool can be used to generate and manipulate it.
+The general syntax when using `asr params` is given from the help

 .. code-block:: console

    $ asr params -h
+   Usage: asr params [OPTIONS] RECIPE OPTION=VALUE...

+     Compile a params.json file with all options and defaults.

+     This recipe compiles a list of all options and their default values for all recipes to be used for manually changing values for specific options.

+   Options:
+     -h, --help  Show this message and exit.

 For example, to set custom default of the `asr.gs:calculate` recipe we can run